What does it take for a white paper to succeed?

 All these design elements add up to an inviting read.
 Don’t you think?

-The white paper sponsor recognized that the first version was limited by poor design.
-And with perseverance, she managed to push this project from orange to green.
+The white paper sponsor recognized that the first version was suffering from poor design.
+With perseverance, she pushed this project from orange to green.

 Revisions are smooth when the client respects quality